limitless-af10/Shift-Cipher/Instructions.md

 "Assignment 1_Cipher.txt" aswell.
 When you run the decryption program it takes input from the cipher file and outputs plain text to
 "Assignment 1_plaintext_out.txt" in the root director of decryption program.

-ps: Altough the assignment asked to allow only positive values for k, we made our code compatible with negative vlaues of k aswell cause we are alpha programmers ;c ...
+ps: Altough the assignment asked to allow only positive values for k, we made our code compatible with negative values of k aswell cause we are alpha programmers ;c ...